'Pan' movie's Tiger Lily: white but packed with girl-power

-NEW YORK Tiger Lily may not be played by a Native American actress in a new movie version of the Peter Pan story, but her tough, all-action character is an inspiration to girls, the movie's director said on Thursday.
+NEW YORK, Sept 24 Tiger Lily may not be played by a Native American actress in a new movie version of the Peter Pan story, but her tough, all-action character is an inspiration to girls, the movie's director said on Thursday.

 Joe Wright's controversial decision last year to cast white actress Rooney Mara as Tiger Lily in his upcoming live action "Pan" prompted a petition to movie studio Warner Bros. that has collected some 94,000 signatures.